WQFM (FM)

-WQFM (92.1 FM, "QFM") is a radio station licensed to Nanticoke, Pennsylvania.
-Owned by Times-Shamrock Communications, it broadcasts a hot adult contemporary format serving the Wilkes-Barre-Scranton area.
+WQFM (92.1 MHz, "92 Mix FM") is a commercial FM radio station licensed to Nanticoke, Pennsylvania.
+Owned by Times-Shamrock Communications, it simulcasts a classic hits format with sister station WQFN 100.1 in Forest City.
+The station's studios are on Penn Avenue in Scranton.
+The two stations serve the Wilkes-Barre–Scranton area of Northeastern Pennsylvania.

+WQFM and WQFN are Class A stations.
+WQFM has an effective radiated power (ERP) of 660 watts.
+Its transmitter is on Sterling Street in Mountain Top, Pennsylvania.
+WQFN has an ERP of 6,000 watts.
+Its transmitter is on Salem Mountain Road, near U.S. Route 6 in Carbondale.

 History

 WMJW, WEAY, WTZR

 On October 31, 1973, the station signed on the air as WMJW.
 It was owned by Thunder Broadcasting and carried an automated adult contemporary format.
 In 1988, it changed its call sign to WEAY and switched again in 1994 to WTZR.

-WQFM Oldies
+WQFM oldies

 The call letters became WQFM in 1996.
-It played oldies of the 1960s and 70s, known as "Oldies 92 and 100", then switched to Hot Adult Contemporary, branded as QFM and later The Q. On June 30, 2008, the station dropped the Hot AC format and began playing music exclusively from The Beatles.
+It played oldies of the 1960s and 1970s, known as "Oldies 92 and 100", then switched to hot adult contemporary, branded as QFM and later The Q. On June 30, 2008, the station dropped the hot AC format and began playing music exclusively from The Beatles.
 On July 3, 2008, the station switched back to an oldies format, branded as "Cool 92.1 and 100.1".

 In addition, it was the flagship station of the Wilkes-Barre/Scranton Penguins minor league hockey team until 2009.
 Tom Grace was the play-by-play announcer for the "Baby Pens" for the majority of the franchise's existence prior to the 2007–2008 season, when former local TV weatherman Scott Stuccio replaced him.